w-disaster/ScalaZ3/doc/Solitaire.md

 In the literature, there are a lot of SAT/SMT solvers, most of them implemented using the DPLL alorithm, as for example [z3](https://github.com/Z3Prover/z3), written in Python.

+In Scala there aren't much repos available but I found this one which is a DSL for constraint solving with z3

+### Applications

 This solvers have a lot of applications including:
 - Model checking to verify the logical formulas;
 - Hardware verification, scheduling, planning etc.
-- In security, in Return-Oriented Programming (ROP) to find appropriate gadgets in a binary file or to find hardware trojans inside circuits;
+- In security, in Return-Oriented Programming (ROP) to find appropriate gadgets in a binary file; to detect hardware trojans inside IC also.

-In Scala there aren't much repos available but I found this one which is a DSL for constraint solving with z3

 ## Modeling